Locations:

 There are two types of salpingectomy surgical methods:

 • Laparoscopic salpingectomy.
-A minimally invasive surgery performed using a laparoscope, a thin instrument with a light and camera at the end.
-It's inserted through the abdomen using a small incision.
+This minimally invasive surgery uses a laparoscope, which is a thin instrument with a light and camera at the end.
+Your surgeon inserts it through your belly (abdomen) using a small cut (incision).
 Your abdomen is then inflated with gas to allow the surgeon to see your uterus and fallopian tubes in detail.
-Finally, surgical tools are inserted through other small incisions in your abdomen to remove the fallopian tubes.
+Your surgeon inserts surgical tools through other small incisions in your abdomen to remove your fallopian tubes.
 After removing excess blood and fluid, your surgeon will close the incisions with stitches or medical glue.
+With this method, you end up with a few smaller incisions in your abdomen.

 • Open abdominal salpingectomy.
-One large incision is made across your abdomen (called a laparotomy).
-Your surgeon will be able to access your fallopian tubes through this incision.
-Once your surgeon removes the fallopian tubes, they stitch or staple the incision closed.
+A surgeon makes one large incision across your abdomen (called a laparotomy).
+They’ll be able to access your fallopian tubes through this incision.
+Once your surgeon removes your fallopian tubes, they stitch or staple the incision closed.

-A laparoscopic approach is preferred because it's less invasive with a shorter recovery time and lower risk of complications.
+Healthcare providers prefer laparoscopic surgery because it’s less invasive with a shorter recovery time and lower risk of complications.
 But an open approach may be necessary depending on other factors.

 What happens after a salpingectomy?

-After a salpingectomy, you're taken to a recovery room for monitoring.
-If your surgery was performed laparoscopically, you might be able to go home the same day.
+After a salpingectomy, you’re brought to a recovery room for monitoring.
+If you had laparoscopic surgery, you might be able to go home the same day.
 If you had an open salpingectomy, you typically remain in the hospital overnight.
-Your healthcare provider will help you manage any pain or discomfort.
+Your healthcare provider will help you manage any discomfort with pain medications.

 Care at Cleveland Clinic